fzyzcjy/flutter_rust_bridge/website/docs/quickstart.md

 ## What's next

+On one hand, if you like to see a live demo, please visit [the next page](demo).

+On the other hand, [the guides chapter](guides) introduces all features, customizations, common scenario how-tos, etc.
+There are a lot of documentations, but there is no need to learn all in details.
+Instead:

 import Intuition from './snippets/_tip-use-intuition.mdx';

 <Intuition/>

-[The guides chapter](guides) introduces all features, customizations, common scenario how-tos, etc.